 For best results, store the peanut butter fudge air-tight container in the freezer.

-These fudge only take a minute to defrost and become soft and chewy again.
+This fudge only takes a minute to defrost and becomes soft and chewy again.

 They last up to 2 months in the freezer.